Campus Improvement Plan

 2022-23: Reading: 96% (approaches), 83% (meets), 56% (masters); Math: 96% (approaches), 85% (meets), 61% (masters) Baseline Year

-Staff Responsible for Monitoring: Principal, APs, Interventionists, CAIS, and teachers.
+Staff Responsible for Monitoring: Administration, Interventionists, CAIS, and teachers

 Strategy 2: At the start of the school year, teachers will study the TEKS and identify essential standards for their grade level, guided by the support of campus instructional specialists and administration, as well as feedback from the grade level teams above and below them.